bugzilla/bugzilla.github.io/_posts/2002-01-18-status-update.md

 *   Allow users to change their own email addresses, instead of having to bug the site admin (using verification emails sent to both the old and new addresses to validate the change)
 *   Complete redesign of the schema related to security groups to eliminate the "funky groupset math" and allow more than 55 bug groups to be created.
 *   Remove old attachment code in favor of the new attachment tracker system.
-*   Enable Perl's taint mode for all user accesable files, and taint-check anything being sent to the database.
+*   Enable Perl's taint mode for all user accessible files, and taint-check anything being sent to the database.

 For a more up to date list, see [the roadmap](/about/#milestones).
 Also, the current list of open bugs that are considered release blockers can be found [in this buglist](https://bugzilla.mozilla.org/buglist.cgi?product=Bugzilla&resolution=---&bug_severity=blocker&target_milestone=Bugzilla+2.16).